cpp-lln-lab/datalad_crash_course/README.md

 - a
   [public fMRI dataset from our lab](https://gin.g-node.org/cpp-lln-lab/CPP_visMotion-raw)
-- your own dataset from GIN: it should in a private repository you should have access to from the
+- your own dataset from GIN: it should be in a private repository you should have access to in the
   [CPP LLN lab organization on GIN](https://gin.g-node.org/cpp-lln-lab)

 To install a dataset from GIN make sure you copy the SSH url: